JonAbrams/ParsedURL/readme.md

 # How to use it

-Just include download and include parsedURL.js with your web page:
+Just download and include parsedURL.js with your web page:

     <script src="/js/parsedURL.js"></script>